1. Gourd Loofah (luffa aegyptiaca) Vs. Synthetic Loofah

 5. Reusable Sanitary Pads Vs. Synthetic Pads

 Synthetic tampons and sanitary pads aren't only harmful to the environment.
-Just like cotton swabs they can cause health issues.
-There are various chemicals used in tampon and pad productions, which, of course, stay between the fibers.
+Just like cotton swabs, they can cause health issues.
+There are various chemicals used in tampon and pad production, which, of course, stay between the fibers.
 The health risks are considered to be low, but, paired with the environmental pollution (pads and tampons are not recyclable), regular usage turns into a bigger problem.

 As an alternative, I suggest you try reusable pads and menstrual cups.
 Reusable pads are made with cotton.
 They are light, breathable, and much more comfortable than regular synthetic pads.
 Shopping for handmade pads is a good way to support your local small businesses.
 Menstrual cups are a great, and affordable alternative to regular tampons.
 They are not less risky to the health, but much more environmentally friendly as they can be used for up to 5-10 years.